Essential Facts

 Go Ziplining

 With so many volcanoes and rainforests, ziplining is a popular activity in Costa Rica.
-It has the best installations for ziplining in the world, letting you defy gravity and fly along the canopies of its dense rainforests.
+It has arguably the best installations for ziplining in the world, letting you defy gravity and fly through the canopies of its dense rainforests.
 The most popular ziplines are found in Arenal, Monteverde, and Manuel Antonio.

 Relax in Hot Springs

-Costa Rica has many hot springs within its borders, resulting from the geothermal activity and volcanoes.
-Since so many of its popular activities are adventure-based, its abundant hot springs offer a chance to relax and unwind after a day of excitement.
+Costa Rica has many hot springs thanks to its geothermal activity and volcanoes.
+Since so many of its popular activities are adventure-based, these abundant hot springs offer a chance to relax and unwind after a day of excitement.
 The region around Arenal Volcano is particularly renowned for its hot springs.

 See Nesting Turtles and Hatchlings

-Costa Rica is the nesting site for many turtle species.
+Costa Rica is a nesting site for many turtle species.
 The most popular are the green sea turtles that nest along Tortuguero National Park from July through October, but hawksbill and leatherback turtles also nest in the country.
-If you visit at the right time, you can see turtle hatchlings scurrying across the sands to reach the waters of the ocean.
+If you visit at the right time, you can see turtle hatchlings scurry across the sands to reach the waters of the ocean.

 Ponder the Stone Spheres in Puntarenas

-In the southern region of Puntarenas, archaeologists found a collection of 300 stone balls mysteriously deposited in the area.
-The balls date back to the pre-Columbian period and are often attributed to the extinct Diquis culture, an Indigenous people who used to live in the region.
-The stones remain mysterious artifacts of the past and fascinating to anyone who visits the region.
+In the southern region of Puntarenas, archaeologists found a mysterious collection of 300 stone balls dating back to the pre-Columbian period.
+These are often attributed to the extinct Diquis culture, an indigenous people who used to live in the region.
+The stones remain mysterious artifacts and continue to fascinate anyone who visits the region.

 Essential Costa Rican Foods to Try